h-ram/obsidian_vault/iwctl.sh.md

 `iwctl` is the command-line interface for **iwd** (iNet Wireless Daemon), which is a lightweight and efficient wireless network manager for Linux.
-It is designed as an alternative to `wpa_supplicant` and integrates well with systemd.
 ```bash
 $ iwctl
 [iwctl] device list